ipld/specs/data-structures/ethereum/convenience_types.md

 and receipt tries to collect these sets (as is required when starting from a canonical `Header` block).
 These objects can be generated or verified by following the links within the contained `Header` to collect the `Transactions` and `Receipts` from the referenced transaction and receipt tries.
-* The IPLD block is a CBOR serialization of the object
+* The IPLD block is a CBOR serialization of the Block object.
 * CID links to `Block` use a KECCAK_256 multihash of the CBOR serialized object and the DagCbor codec (0x71).

 ```ipldsch